cellsignal/kedro-graphql/docs/extend_permissions.md

 - `subscribe_to_logs`: Subscribe to pipeline logs (e.g., for real-time log streaming).
 - `create_event`: Create or emit a new event in the system (e.g., for custom integrations).

 You can assign these actions to roles in your `permissions_role_to_action_mapping` section of the YAML config.
-Each action corresponds to a specific GraphQL operation or API capability.
+Each action corresponds to a specific GraphQL operation.

 ### Usage Example